How to speed up your Android tablet: Give your tablet a new lease of life!

 Related: Best Android Tablets

 You probably don’t even notice, but every time you press the Home button or open the app drawer for example, you’ll see an animation like a crossfade or zoom.
-They may look nice, but they can make your phone feel a bit on the slow side.
+They may look nice, but they can make your device feel a bit on the slow side.

 To reduce animation times, go to Settings > About and tap on ‘Build Number’ seven times to unlock Developer Mode.
 Don’t worry you don’t have to be a developer; anyone can do this!
 Go back to Settings and open Developer Mode, then scroll down until you see Window, Transition and Animator Duration Scale settings.
 Select each one and return the animation scale to .5x.